 Step 1 – Foundation

 This additional room would function as a mudroom/entry way, with storage and laundry area.
-We also wanted to enclose the refrigerator opening up more space in the kitchen, making the refrigerator flush with the wall.
+We also wanted to enclose the refrigerator, opening up more space in the kitchen and making the refrigerator flush with the wall.
 We dug the foundation area ourself, prepped the forms and had concrete delivered.
 This was our first concrete pour and thanks to our delivery driver, it turned out ok.
 They are often willing to help for a small extra fee.
 In the picture above, you can see where we added the drain line for the washer and the large bolts to attach the foundation.
+The reflector lights we placed over the bolts for saftey reasons, we both tripped over them several times…

 Step 2 – Remove siding and insulation